mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/overview/index.md

 # High-Density Multi-Kubernetes

 The most notable change in the new release is that it is now possible to install multiple Kubernetes clusters side-by-side on the same DC/OS cluster.
-It is also now possible to run multiple _private_ Kubernetes nodes on the same private DC/OS agent (regardless of whether they belong to the same or to different Kubernetes clusters).
+It is also now possible to run multiple **private** Kubernetes nodes on the same private DC/OS agent, regardless of whether they belong to the same or to different Kubernetes clusters.
 This change makes it possible, for example, to run multiple development clusters side-by-side on the same DC/OS cluster, reducing costs and management overhead.

 # Revamped CLI